qemu/qemu/docs/devel/tcg-plugins.rst

 instructions in a block of instructions and optionally register callbacks to some or all instructions when they are executed.

-There is also a facility to add an inline event where code to increment a counter can be directly inlined with the translation.
-Currently only a simple increment is supported.
-This is not atomic so can miss counts.
-If you want absolute precision you should use a callback which can then ensure atomicity itself.
+There is also a facility to add inline instructions doing various operations, like adding or storing an immediate value.
+It is also possible to execute a callback conditionally, with condition being evaluated inline.
+All those inline operations are associated to a ``scoreboard``, which is a thread-local storage automatically expanded when new cores/threads are created and that can be accessed/modified in a thread-safe way without any lock needed.
+Combining inline operations and conditional callbacks offer a more efficient way to instrument binaries, compared to classic callbacks.

 Finally when QEMU exits all the registered *atexit* callbacks are invoked.